Open-Source-Armada/OSA-Yith-Mk5/README.md

 The ship design takes advantage of mixing 4 autos with 4 plasma/laser with high tier gens to minmax power usage, allowing for great volume fire in both orbit and joust fighting.

-It also comes with a large ammo box for the autocannons, adding 3 additional mags to the autos available firepower, while saving large amounts of space from not using any small auto mags.
+It also comes with a large ammo box for the autocannons, adding additional mags to the autos available firepower, while saving large amounts of space from not using any small auto mags.

-Plasma/laser have there own mags, these weapons closely match the autos ammo expense.
+Plasma guns have there own mags, these weapons closely match the autos ammo expense.

 Very slim wedge profile from front and sides make this a great turn fighter, the overall size and shape is very compact.